readydos/AC.EMF.Visual/README.md

 * Circuit Setup: You can experiment with tuning the sensitivities.

-* Visualizing Data: The equipment may process these signals and display the intensity an OLED screen ideally powered by DC (the AC of the room you're in could result in introduced noise and the variability of your measurements could be usedless. you should shield the wiring with electric tapeifyoure frugal or use audiophile equipment, although more expensive (e.g.: C15 connector to a power supply was around 234 dollars.)
+* Visualizing Data: The equipment may process these signals and display the intensity an OLED screen ideally powered by DC (the AC of the room you're in could result in introduced noise and the variability of your measurements could be useless.
+You should shield the wiring with electric tape if you're frugal or use audiophile equipment, although more expensive (e.g.: A professional audio grade C15 connector to a power supply was around 234 dollars.)

-## Summary of Approaches
+## Summary of some potential approaches

 | Method [5, 10, 13] | Complexity | Best For |
 |---|---|---|
 | Built-in Hall Sensor | Very Low | Basic magnet detection, door/window alarms. |
 | Simple Wire Antenna | Low | Detecting "live" AC wires in walls or static electricity. |
-* Higher resolution ADC
-* Wireless streaming

 ### 3. DAQ Devices (Advanced)

 * High precision acquisition
 ---

 ## EMF & AC Concepts (Quick Reference)